Omar

 History: We recently held our annual Out of the Cold Rescue Effort and welcomed back 200+ animals to rescue.
 This rescue effort helps animals out of the cold, frigid weather of North Dakota and welcomes them to loving foster homes at Coco’s Heart who work towards finding forever homes for these sweet pups.

-A Note from the Foster: My name is Omar and my foster Mom says I’m a beautiful, brindled, brave, bighearted, beefcake boy!
+A Note from the Foster: Hi everyone!
+My name is Omar and my foster Mom says I’m a beautiful, brindled, brave, bighearted, beefcake boy!

-There’s one other word that begins with a B about me, and that’s that I’m blind.
-My foster parents didn’t have any experience with blind dogs before me and were a little nervous about it, but now they say they almost forget that I’m blind!
-I don’t let it slow me down at all.
-I’m really brave and just go for it!
-I’m not scared of much and still love outdoor adventures, toys, new experiences, new dog and human friends, and all of the pets and kisses.
+There’s another word that begins with a B about me, and that’s that I’m blind.
+My foster parents didn’t have any experience with blind dogs before me and were a little nervous about it, but now they say sometimes they almost forget that I’m blind!
+I don’t let it slow me down at all; I’m quite brave and fearless and just go for it in most situations!
 It took me less than a week to figure out how to navigate around my new home, and this really impressed everyone!
+I’m not scared of much and still want to live a big life!
+I love outdoor adventures, toys and puzzles, new experiences, and so far, I’ve liked the new dog and human friends I’ve met.
+More than anything, though, I love to be snuggled up next to my humans and foster fur sister.

-My blindness just means that my human and dog family will need to have a little extra patience and thoughtfulness in communicating with me and making sure I feel and am safe.
-Things like managing slow introductions to new dogs, making sure doors to stairs or unsafe places stay closed, keeping furniture in a consistent place, wearing clip-on bells on their shoes and my foster fur sister’s collar so I know where they are (especially on walks), being creative with basic training, and being consistent with verbal cues are important.
+My blindness mostly means that my family will need to have a little extra patience and thoughtfulness in communicating with me and diligence in making sure I am safe.
+Things like keeping my home clear of clutter or any sharp edges or fall risks so it’s easy and safe to navigate, managing slow introductions to new dogs, making sure doors to stairs or unsafe places stay closed, keeping furniture in a consistent place, wearing clip-on bells on their shoes so I know where they are (especially on walks), being creative with basic training, and being consistent with verbal cues will be important.
 My foster parents even made a glossary for my verbal cues so that we’re all on the same page.
-I’ve already got ‘step up’ and step down’nailed!
+I’ve got ‘step up’ and 'step down’ nailed!

 What else about me?
 Let’s see…

-Cuddling: The only thing aggressive about me is my cuddling - I am an absolute cuddle monster and will sometimes even hold you down to give you kisses!
-60-pound lap dog, anyone??!
-My foster Mom says I’m the best weighted blanket she’s ever had.
-I’d love to be your couch-potato-snuggle-buddy for cozy winter days at home.
+Cuddling: I am an absolute cuddle monster and will sometimes even hold you down to give you hugs and kisses!
+55-pound lap dog, anyone??!
+My foster Mom says I am the best snuggler ever, which really comes in clutch on these cold winter days.

-Home environment: My foster home is a really quiet, mellow place, and I like that.
-I get to lay in all the comfy spots, and I like that, too.
-I also like that my foster parents spend a lot of time at home.
-Though once I get settled into a new place, get to know the people and pets there, and get my crate training down, I think I could be adaptive to a more active household.
+Home environment: My foster home is a quiet, mellow place, and I like that.
+I also like that my foster parents spend a lot of time at home and don’t think I’d be a great fit for a family that spends a lot of time away from home.
+Once I get settled into a new place and get to know the people and pets there, I think I could be adaptive to a more active household as long as everyone is mindful of my special needs.
+Ideally, my forever family would do most of their living on one level (since stairs can be tricky for me) and have a home and yard that are kept relatively tidy and uncluttered and therefore easier and safer for me to navigate.

-Potty training: When I first got to my current home, I markedjust a few places that I frequently bumped into to help me know where I’m going.
-I haven’t had any accidents inside since figuring out the lay of the land, though!
-I keep my kennel cleanand I tolerated wearing a belly belt while I was getting adjusted to my new environment.
+Potty training: When I first got to my current home, I marked just a few places that I frequently bumped into to help me remember where I’m going.
+I haven’t had any accidents or markings inside since figuring out the lay of the land, though!
+I keep my kennel clean, too!

-Leash Behavior: I am pretty good on a leash!
-I just need a little extra patience and direction with verbal cues (a slip lead helps, too!).
+Leash Behavior: I am pretty good on a leash.
+I just need a little extra patience and direction with verbal cues (a slip lead helps, too!); this means my human will need to be diligent about surveying the lay of the land and guiding me on our walks.
 I love outdoor adventures!
-My longest one so far with my foster family is 3 miles and I could have kept going.
-I’m down to go anywhere, but I do I really enjoy quieter, more open settings like parks and nature trails.
+My longest one so far with my foster family was 3 miles and I could have kept going (unless it’s really cold outside – I’m not a fan of that at all!).
+I’m down to go anywhere, but I really enjoy quieter, more open settings like parks and nature trails so I can let my guard down and really explore.

-Dog friends: I really love having a mellow and patient dog sibling that can help show me the way.
-I love going on walks and having yard time with my foster fur sister, or just snoozing next to each other on the couch.
+Dog friends: I love having a mellow and patient dog sibling to help lead the way on walk and in the house.
+I love going on walks and having yard time with my foster fur sister, or just snoozing next to her on the couch.
 I appreciate that she doesn’t have an "in-your-face” energy, but we do a little light wrestling sometimes and it’s fun.
 My foster parents did a crate and rotate plan for about 5 days before I officially got to meet my foster fur sister.
-Foster Mom says the slow introduction was so that I knew my new dog friend was safe and nothing to fear.
+The slow introduction helped me know that my new dog friend was safe and nothing to fear.
 The slow introduction really set us up for smooth sailing and we are total buds now!

-Human friends: I really like human friends.
+Human friends: I really like the human friends I’ve met so far.
 It helps when they give me a heads up before they pet me so I’m not startled (my foster parents use the cue ‘hands’ to let me know).
 I’ve even met a few strangers, and I didn’t mind one bit when they talked to me and gave me pets!

 Other friends: My foster family does not have any cats or children.
 I guess my only concern would be that lots of activity and fast motions might be startling to me, and doors to stairways or otherwise potentially unsafe spaces need to stay closed to keep me safe.
 I bet dog-savvy cats and older children with a little extra patience and mindfulness would probably be just fine.

 Grooming: I don’t mind at all if you trim my nails.
 I lay back and let you do your thing.
-I guess this is something other dogs give their parents are hard time about, but I’m really chill about it.
+I guess this is something other dogs give their parents a hard time about, but not me!
 I tolerate baths just fine, too, and LOVE getting brushed.

-Car rides: Car rides are fine.
-Since I like being close to my humans, I do try to get to the front seat.
-My foster mom solved this by using a special seatbelt buckle that clips onto my harness and making sure I have a cozy blanket to snuggle up in.
+Car rides: Car rides are just fine.
+I like being close to my humans, so I will try to get to the front seat.
+Using a special seat belt buckle that clips onto my harness and making sure I have a cozy blanket to snuggle up on helps keep me safe in the car.

 Adoption Fee: $500 + tax